thestackcollective/front-end-curriculum/mentor-posse-info/general-info.md

 Meeting with a mentor for the first time can seem daunting.
 There is a lot of ground to cover, you’re not sure what to talk about ….
 Should you code?
 We recommend having a 30 minute google hangout/coffee/beer the first time you meet your mentor.
 It’s important to get to know each other outside the context of screenhero for a natural relationship to form.
 Below, a sampling of questions that you can ask to determine if the person you’re meeting is the right mentor for you!

 ## How do you communicate best?
-What is your preferred way to support me while I go through Turing?
+What is your preferred way to support me while I go through TheStackCollective?

 - Examples: Pairing (in-person / Screenhero), Slack Chats, GitHub Code Reviews, FaceTime/Hangouts